Easy Graham Cracker Oven Toffee (5 ingredients)

 10. Sprinkle with the chopped pecans.

-11. Wait 15 minutes to allow it to cool, then place the pan of toffee in the refrigerator for an hour to harden.
+11. Wait 15 minutes to cool, then refrigerate the toffee for 1 hour to harden.

 12. Remove the toffee from the refrigerator and break into desired serving pieces.